rbowsley/lamplighthelp/source/20-6-3_Charge_Module-_Viewing_Invoices_Already_Created.markdown

 ![Viewing invoices created](20.6.3a.png)

 By default you will see invoices created in the last month.
-To change this, click on the search bar above the table to change the dates.
+To change this, click on the 'filter' button in the search bar above the table to change the dates.

 ![The Search Bar](20.6.3b.png)